ordepdev/ordepdev.github.io/_posts/2025-07-28-circle-of-competence.md

 ---
 layout: post
-title: "My Circle of Competence"
+title: "On the Edge of Competence"
 description: "Understanding and maintaining your circle of competence is crucial for software engineers.
 This post explores how self-awareness, continuous learning, and avoiding overconfidence lead to sharper decisions and greater impact."
 date: 2025-07-28
 ---